tru5tzz/group1-mock/sensor_client/readme.md

 ![Bluetooth Mesh start screen](readme_img6.png)

-5. Open the app and choose the Provision Browser and tap **Scan**.
+9. Open the app and choose the Provision Browser and tap **Scan**.
 The device sending unprovisioned beacons should appear, tap **PROVISION**:

 ![Bluetooth Mesh Provision Browser](readme_img2.png)

-6. Start provisioning using the "Continue" button:
+10. Start provisioning using the "Continue" button:

 ![Bluetooth Mesh Provisioning Device](readme_img3.png)

-7. Configure the device as "Sensor Client" and select the correct group to which the messages will subscribe (Demo group).
+11. Configure the device as "Sensor Client" and select the correct group to which the messages will subscribe (Demo group).

 ![Bluetooth Mesh Device Configuration](readme_img4.png)

-8. Once the node is provisioned and correctly configured, it is ready to function in your demo network.
+12. Once the node is provisioned and correctly configured, it is ready to function in your demo network.

 ![Sensor client with Proxy connection](readme_img5.png)

-9. The next step is to add a sensor server or several into your network, if it has not already been done.
+13. The next step is to add a sensor server or several into your network, if it has not already been done.
 This is required to fully test the whole system.
 Read the applicable example project documentation to learn more.

 For more information on the example, see [AN1300: Understanding the Silicon Labs Bluetooth Mesh SDK v2.x Sensor Model Demonstration](https://www.silabs.com/documents/public/application-notes/an1300-understanding-bluetooth-mesh-sensor-model-demo-sdk-2x.pdf).

 The button presses in this example:

-- Short presses update the registered devices
-- Long press of PB0 changes the current property
+- Do nothing

 ## Troubleshooting